MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-pools.md

 1. **Access Azure Synapse workspace**: Sign-in into the Azure portal, navigate to your Azure Synapse workspace, and go to Analytics Pools.
 1.	**Locate the Spark pool**: In Analytics Pools, locate the Spark pool you want to move to Fabric and check the pool properties.
 1.	**Get the properties**: Get the Spark pool properties such as Apache Spark version, node size family, node size or autoscale.
 Refer to [Spark pool considerations](NEEDLINK) to see any differences.
-1.	**Create a custom Spark pool in Fabric**
+1.	**Create a custom Spark pool in Fabric**:
-    * Go to your Fabric workspace and click on "Workspace settings"
+    * Go to your Fabric workspace and click on "Workspace settings".
-    * Go to "Data Engineering/Science" and click on "Spark settings"
+    * Go to "Data Engineering/Science" and click on "Spark settings".
-    * Go to "Pool" tab and in "Default pool for workspace" section, first click on the dropdown menu and click on create "New pool"
+    * Go to "Pool" tab and in "Default pool for workspace" section, first click on the dropdown menu and click on create "New pool".
     * [Create your custom pool](create-custom-spark-pools.md) with corresponding target values.
-Complete the name, node family, node size, autoscaling and dynamic executor allocation options
+Complete the name, node family, node size, autoscaling and dynamic executor allocation options.
-5.	**Select a runtime version**
+5.	**Select a runtime version**:
-    * Go to "Environment" tab, and select the required "Runtime Version"
+    * Go to "Environment" tab, and select the required "Runtime Version".
-    * Keep "Set default environment" disabled
+    * Keep "Set default environment" disabled.

 :::image type="content" source="media\migrate-synapse\migrate-spark-pool-default-environment.png" alt-text="Screenshot showing default environment.":::